the-lightstack/DiceCTF-Writeup/README.md

 <br>

 ## TL;DR
-Add nonce value to script tag and fetch script src with cookie appended to circumvent the CSP.
+Add nonce value to the script tag and fetch script src with cookie appended to circumvent the CSP.
 <br>

 Thanks for reading and hope you learned something new,<br>